Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 ### Services
 - Reviewer for articles in the journal AGU: Spaceweather.
 - Reviewer for articles in the journal Solar Physics.
+- Reviewer for articles in the journal Frontiers in Astronomy and Space Sciences

 ### Invited Talks

+- April 2023 @ Science from In-situ measurements of Aditya-L1 (SIMA-01): Solar wind prediction using deep learning.
+- March 2023 @ Machine learning workshop at the Astronomical Society of India meeting: From Sun to Earth using Interpretable A.I.
+- Nov 2022 @ Aditya-L1 workshop at Manipal Academy of Higher Education, Udupi: Machine and deep learning, with applications to solar physics.
+- Nov 2022 @ Young Astronomer's meeting, ARIES, Nainital: CosmicVarta: An initiative to take current Indian research to the public.
+- Nov 2022 @ IIT BHU: Solar wind sources in the chromosphere.
+- Nov 2022 @ IIT BHU: Accelerating heliophysics workflow with deep learning and interpretable A.I.
 - June 2022 @ SPARC workshop: Machine Learning in Solar Physics and Space Weather at IISER Kolkata: "Accelerating space weather forecasts with deep learning and interpretable A.I".
 - June 2022 @ The Geospace Environment Modeling (GEM) summer workshop 2022 at Hawaii (Online): "Tutorial on using spherical harmonics with data".
 - April 2022 @ Robert Bosch Center for Data Science and Artificial Intelligence, IIT - Madras: "Accelerating astronomy workflow with deep learning and interpretable A.I".